mchl-mccrthy/bias-correction/README.md

 - Missing station observations are represented by `NaN`.
 - The climate variable name is consistent between the NetCDF and station datasets.

-## Methods notes
+## Notes

 - When station trend corrections are unavailable, the trend correction is set to a neutral value so the raw gridded trend is retained.
-- For geographic (lat, lon)) coordinates, IDW distances are calculated using great-circle distance.
+- For geographic coordinates, IDW distances are calculated using great-circle distance.
 For projected coordinates, they are calculated using Euclidean distance.

 ## Repository structure